-My heart goes out to all the families of the 97 innocent victims (reportedly killed so far).
+My heart goes out to all the families of the 77 innocent victims (reportedly killed so far).
 I watched in pain and dismay the news about the Oslo blast and the Utoya Island shooting as many around the world did.
 Yet as the news was being reported, fingers were already pointing at Muslims, Islamist militants, al Qaeda...etc.
-As much as the loss of lives trouble me, so did accusing muslims.
-I felt that was wrong, unfair and it actually infuriated me!
+As much as the loss of lives trouble me, so did accusing Muslims.

 David Crawford ran an article on the Wall Street Journal where he argues that it was most likely Islamist extremists.
 Another article ran on the Guardian by the title "Oslo bomb: suspicion falls on Islamist, where Peter Beaumont blatantly accuses al Qaeda and mentions Yemen (my country)!
 The article was removed the next day, thus the broken link and replaced by this one "Norway attacks suggest political motive".
 Jennifer Rubin's article on the Washington Post asserted that Muslims were responsible for the Norway bombing.
 Yet that article was neither removed, corrected nor updated as James Fallow noted.
 And this just to cite a few.